juhalehtonen/towwwer/README.md

-# PerfMon
+# Towwwer

-PerfMon is a tool for monitoring, collecting and presenting website performance data collected from Google PageSpeed Insights API.
+Towwwer is a tool for monitoring, collecting and presenting website performance data collected from Google PageSpeed Insights API.

 ## Requirements